awkale/refactoring_ruby_exercises/README.md

 This is part of the reality of software development.
 People don't _always_ follow best practices, including yours truly.
 There are such things as deadlines, and unfortunately, not everyone has the luxury of writing clean code.
 People cut corners to save time, and it ends up costing far more in the long run.

+We do this through _composing_ our code in classes.
+Unlike inheritance, which is best pictures in terms of animal cladistics, composition involves relating things together, like cells that make tissues that make organs that make animals.

 We are going to take a horribly designed class, do a little of refactoring and a little enhancing once it's nice and modular, i.e. easy to test and work with.

+# Practical Intro

+Watch as I refactor a cluncky class.
+No need to code along, just watch, chill and ask questions.

+# Together: Cash Register app

 ## Setup

-Make sure that you have a global installation of both `pry` and `rspec` for the ruby version you are using.
+Make sure that you have a global installation of `pry` for the ruby version you are using.

-You can make sure by running `$ gem list rspec` and `$ gem list pry` from your terminal.
-If you don't get any output from that, just run `$ gem install rspec` and `$ gem install pry`.
+You can make sure by running and `$ gem list pry` from your terminal.
+If you don't get any output from that, just run `$ gem install pry`.

 ## Start: the receipt class